saturneric/GpgFrontend-Manual/src/content/docs/guides/openpgp-trust-manage.md

 :::

-If you do need to sign one, there are two ways in.
+If you do need to sign one, there are two ways to do it.
 Open the key's details and use the **UID** tab, or right-click the key in the **Manage Keys** window and choose **Certify Key...**.
-The second one is new in v2.2.2.
+The second way is new in v2.2.2.

 You cannot certify your own key, and GpgFrontend greys the action out to say so.